hall-lab/svtools/Tutorial.md

 | bgzip -c > output.ls.vcf.gz
 ```

-### Run classifier in 'naive_bayes' mode (or 'hybrid' mode)
+### Run classifier in 'naive_bayes' mode

 #### Generation of training variant VCF
-To run in 'naive_bayes' (or 'hybrid') mode, you will need training data.
+To run in 'naive_bayes' mode, you will need training data.
 We first created a curated BEDPE file of high-quality, simple deletions and duplications (the provided example file, `training_vars.bedpe.gz` can be used or you can create your own).

 You need to find the subset of high-quality training variants that overlap your dataset, e.g., using `svtools varlookup`, to produce a VCF of training data.